ArthurEOrtiz/pizza-parlor/readMe.md

                  8

 Test: "It should return total price caculated from topping sauce and size"
-Code: myPizza.price = 10;
+Code: myPizza.price;
-Expected Output:  myPizza
+Expected Output:  10;

 ### Describe Cart();